 Mandatory Scheme for Reporting Exposures

-Some occupational exposures to blood-borne viruses, (HBV, HCV and HIV), are reportable to the Health and Safety Executive under RIDDOR as:
+Some occupational exposures to blood-borne viruses, (HBV, HCV and HIV), are reportable to the HSE under RIDDOR as follows:

-- a dangerous occurrence - as the exposure would qualify as an 'accidental release of a biological agent likely to cause severe human illness';
+- Regulation 7 : dangerous occurrence - any accident or incident which results or could have resulted in the release or escape of a biological agent likely to cause severe human infection or illness.

-- an over-three-day injury - if exposure to the blood-borne virus resulted in the worker being absent from work for three or more days; and/or;
+- Regulation 4(2) an over-seven-day injury - if exposure to the blood-borne virus resulted in the worker being absent from work for seven or more consecutive days; and/or;

-- a disease - if exposure to the blood-borne virus resulted in the worker acquiring the virus.
+- Regulation 9(b) disease - if exposure to the blood-borne virus resulted in the worker acquiring an infection as the result of an occupational exposure to a biological agent.

 Further details relating to, and about how to report are available at RIDDOR.